RevengeRip/AppManager/docs/ARCHITECTURE.md

 2. Because the `.desktop` file declares the AppImage MIME type, GNOME launches AppManager with the AppImage path argument.
 3. `DropWindow` appears displaying the originating AppImage icon and the `~/Applications` folder badge.
 When the user drags from left to right (or hits Install), Installer kicks in.
 4. Installer chooses the correct flow (executable vs. non-executable) and performs: move/extract, `.desktop` rewrite, icon installation, registry update, and sends desktop notifications for success/failure.

+## Background Updates

+- On first launch with auto-checks enabled, `Application` asks libportal for background permission through `BackgroundUpdateService`.
+Without consent, no background checks run.
+- When the configured interval elapses, `BackgroundUpdateService` iterates registry entries and calls `Updater.check_for_update_async`, which fetches release metadata (no downloads) to determine if newer versions exist.
+- The service emits `updates_found` so the application can send a desktop notification that re-activates the app; users still initiate downloads manually from the UI.

 ## Main Window Content